TheBigEye/Aircraft/README.md

 * Crash screen more detailed in information
 * More durability in tools.
 * Enchanted Tools and Enchantment Books (deprecated for now).
-* --dev (developer mode) argumment when running the game in terminal.

 #### Is continuously updated to clean most of the bugs, make maintenance and add features, for now don't try to load old worlds in new versions, the save system is not ready yet